Eddie Guerrero: Early life

 Guerrero was born and raised in El Paso, Texas, where he graduated from Thomas Jefferson High School (La Jeff) in 1985.
 He attended the University of New Mexico, and then New Mexico Highlands University on an athletic scholarship.
 It was there that Guerrero entered collegiate wrestling before moving to Mexico to train as a professional wrestler.
 He followed in the footsteps of his brothers and father, who had also wrestled in Mexico.
 As a boy, he would attend the wrestling promotions held by his father Gory Guerrero at the El Paso County Coliseum.
 Guerrero's father allowed him and his nephew Chavo to wrestle each other during intermissions.

 Professional wrestling career

 Early career (1986–1992)

 Guerrero debuted in 1986.
-In 1989 he appeared with World Championship Wrestling as a jobber, most notably wrestling Terry Funk.
-In 1991, he would return for WrestleWar, wrestling a dark match, teaming with Ultraman to defeat Huichol and Rudy Boy Gonzalez.
-Guerrero wrestled as the original Mascara Magica in CMLL until his departure in 1992.
-He then left the company to pursue a career with AAA.
-Although the Mascara Magica gimmick was popular, CMLL owned the rights to the character.
-Guerrero then appeared on a televised AAA show as Mascara Magica, only to then unmask himself along with the aide of his tag team partner that night, Octagón.
-Being physically attacked by the opposing tag team for doing so.
+In 1989, he appeared with World Championship Wrestling (WCW) as a jobber, most notably wrestling Terry Funk.
+In 1991, he would return for WrestleWar '91, wrestling a dark match, teaming with Ultraman to defeat Huichol and Rudy Boy Gonzalez.
+Guerrero wrestled as the original "Máscara Mágica" in Consejo Mundial de Lucha Libre (CMLL) until his departure in 1992.
+He then left the company to pursue a career with Asistencia Asesoría y Administración.
+Although the Máscara Mágica gimmick was popular, CMLL owned the rights to the character.
+Guerrero then appeared on a televised AAA show as Máscara Mágica, only to then unmask himself along with the aid of his tag team partner that night, Octagón.